-Would an HR system speed up the time it takes you to hire new staff, so you could get them onboard and productive faster; or free up internal IT staff from having to look after an ageing legacy system, allowing them to spend their time on more productive work?
-If you can associate a financial value to these benefits, include them too.
+Would an HR system speed up the time it takes you to hire new staff, so you could get them onboard and productive faster?
+Or, could it free up internal IT staff from having to look after an ageing legacy system, allowing them to spend their time on more productive work?
+If you can associate a financial value to these benefits, include them, too.

 Potential savings (Net profit)

 - Average annual employee cost: broken down by key employee groups, such as HR, line managers and employees.
 This should include all costs, not just annual salary.
 If you don’t have these figures to hand, a commonly used multiplier is 1.5 x salary.